West Texas Consultants.

 Even though adjusting to being a User and getting some applications to work can be a chore, it is definitely worth the effort.

-If you are able to run as a normal User, keep your Windows Updates current and use antivirus software, your computer is very unlikely to ever become infected with any type of malicious software and will run exceeding well for a long time to come.
+Even if you are able to run as a normal User, keep your Windows Updates current and use antivirus software.
+Doing so means your computer is very unlikely to ever become infected with any type of malicious software and will run exceeding well for a long time to come.